 17

-Auburn’s most iconic landmark is the Auburn University, the second-largest university in Alabama.
+Auburn’s most iconic landmark is Auburn University, the second-largest university in Alabama.
 With over 30,000 students enrolled here, this educational institution pervades the economic and social life of the city.
-Similar to other college towns, Auburn has a lively vibrant atmosphere.
+Similar to other college towns, Auburn has a lively, vibrant atmosphere and plenty of fantastic attractions to explore.
 Several top-class restaurants and entertainment centers can be found throughout the city.
 It’s also home to the Jule Collins Smith Museum of Fine Art and the Telfair Peet Theatre.

-Aptly nicknamed “The Loveliest Village on the Plains,” it’s easy to see why Auburn ranks high on the list of places to visit in Alabama.
+Aptly nicknamed “The Loveliest Village on the Plains,” it’s easy to see why Auburn ranks high on Alabama’s list of great places to visit.
 The city has 16 parks, with the sprawling 700-acre Chewacla State Park topping the list.
+On top of that, since there are plenty of students here, this city is considered pretty affordable!
+It’s a nice place to visit for those on a budget.

 Bellingrath Gardens